agiledev-students-spring2023/final-project-bayt/CONTRIBUTING.md

 ## Sprint cadence
 - Sprint length is 2 weeks
 - Backlog grooming meeting is at least once per sprint.
+- When completing a task, put it in the review section of the board and reference the commit(just paste the commit hash) for the Scrum Master to review.
 ## Daily standups
 - Daily standups must be done by the end of the day and submitted to the discord channel.
 - Members must meet in person/on-line for 1-5 minutes for the standup meeting.
-- Memebers that make no progress on a task for more than two standups get reported to management.
+- Members that make no progress on a task for more than two standups get reported to management.

 # Coding/Contributing guidelines
 ## Contributing Guide
 - Never push broken code to main, make sure your code is working and tested.
-If you do push it, you must fix it immediately as to avoid assigning extra work to teammates.
+If you do push it, you must fix it immediately as to avoid assigning extra work to other teammates.
 - Rarely push to the main branch, always branch and pull request your finished task to the Github.
 Only push to main if a change is really minor and wont cause significant merge conflicts.
 - If the pull request is related to a completed task, always put the issue number in the pull request to make it easier for fellow developers to review.
 - People assigned to review the pull request must actually read their code in order to ensure it follows team norms.